MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/xrm-tooling/configure-tracing-xrm-tooling.md

 ---
-title: "Configure tracing for XRM tooling (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Configure tracing for XRM tooling (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "Learn how you can configure tracing for components such as operation calls, warnings, exceptions, and other significant events in XRM Tooling" ms.custom: "" ms.date: 10/31/2017